In this comparison report between WooCommerce Vs. Magento, we are going to share with you which one will be the best for your eCommerce business.

 WooCommerce comes with its own built-in analytics, where you can track sales data, revenue, order details, customer details, etc.

-Magento doesn’t have this feature built-in, but it provides support for Google Analytics.
+Magento doesn’t have this feature built-in, but it supports Google Analytics.

 Overall, WooCommerce is good for small to midsize websites with limited functionality.
 Magento is ideal for big websites with the need for advanced features.